-He’s nine now, but when he was nine months old, he was diagnosed with a rare genetic disorder called Williams syndrome.
+When he was nine months old, he was diagnosed with a rare genetic disorder called Williams syndrome.
 Williams syndrome is caused by a deletion of about 25 genes on the seventh chromosome and can lead to physical, cognitive, and developmental disabilities.
 It is considered a “spontaneous” mutation, meaning my husband and I are not carriers of the disorder.

 As part of his syndrome, Kieran has a heart condition called supravalvular aortic stenosis, which requires periodic monitoring.
-He has intellectual disabilities and physical disabilities such as low muscle tone, making it more difficult for him to write and coordinate his movements.
+He has intellectual disabilities and physical disabilities, such as low muscle tone, making it more difficult for him to write and coordinate his movements.

 But we’re thankful that the Lord created him fearfully and wonderfully and gave him to us (Psalm 139:14).

 As Christians who embrace a life-affirming worldview, we often discuss how beautifully designed the human body is—a masterpiece of God’s creation.
 So how does a child with a genetic disorder, or anyone with a disability, fit into this worldview?

 The pro-all-life worldview we teach our children today will inform their actions tomorrow.

 This is an important pro-life question to answer, for ourselves as well as for the generations coming after us—those with disabilities and those without.
 And the pro-all-life worldview we teach our children today will inform their actions tomorrow.